 A close-up of the power button on the Steam Machine.
 Valve

-Valve stated that it hopes to release the Steam Machine in “early 2026”.
+Valve stated that it hopes to release the Steam Machine in the first half of 2026.

-The release date could be hampered by the ongoing RAM crisis due to AI datacentres hoovering up DRAM and NAND modules, used in system memory chips and SSDs, causing these components to skyrocket in price.
+The release date has been hampered by the ongoing RAM crisis due to AI datacentres hoovering up DRAM and NAND modules, used in system memory chips and SSDs, causing these components to skyrocket in price.

 With business booming for manufacturers of these chips, some, such as Micron, are pulling out of the consumer market to instead focus on selling directly to enterprise.

-All said, Valve, which has gone on the record to say that it wants to be competitively priced with entry-level PCs, may have pause for thought as it reevaluates market conditions.
+All said, Valve, which has gone on the record to say that it wants to be competitively priced with entry-level PCs, has had pause for thought as it reevaluates market conditions, saying that the "limited availability and growing prices of these critical components" has resulted in Valve needing to revisit the "exact shipping schedule and pricing", and especially for the Steam Machine.

 Can I pre-order the Steam Machine?